Rethideth/bak-wireguard/README.md

 ### Base
  - ajax.py - All json web requests from ajax requests.
  - contextprocessors.py - Has a single function that returns all server interfaces.
-Is used for getting a list of servers for dropdown of "Server Dashboards".
+Is used for getting a list of servers for dropdown of "Server Dashboardy".
  - forms.py - All forms that django app uses.
  - middleware.py - Has middleware for django project.
 Has a one function that check if database is up and redirects if it is down.
  - models.py - Has models of django app.
- - tests.py - dev testing functions.
+ - tests.py - Dev testing functions.
  - urls.py - List of urls that are mapped to views or ajax functions.
  - views.py - All http web requests.